Should I Become a Cryptozoologist?

 Because cryptozoologists study undocumented animals, they need significant knowledge of the animal kingdom.
-Although a degree isn't required, students interested in cryptozoology may pursue undergraduate or graduate degrees in either zoology or biology.
+Students interested in cryptozoology might consider pursuing an undergraduate or a graduate degree in either zoology or biology.
 It's important to note that degree programs specializing in cryptozoology are practically nonexistent, but students may be able to find elective courses in this topic through a zoology program.

 Step 2: Research Hidden Animals

 After learning about different types of known animals, cryptozoologists may research undocumented species.
-Since these hidden animal species are usually described from local experiences or legends, cryptozoologists can begin documenting sightings from those sources.
+Since these hidden animal species are usually described from local experiences or legends, cryptozoologists can begin documenting sightings from these sources.
 Some famous cryptids that cryptozoologists have devoted their lives to finding include Bigfoot, the Yeti, the Mothman and the Loch Ness Monster.